This post contains affiliate links for your convenience. View our full disclosure policy here.

-Another game to get kids up and moving is this pumpkin bean bag toss game.
-You can play by either taking turns and seeing who can hit the highest number, or you could even add up totals and see which group scored the highest.
-Aiming for that 50 is fun!
+In our classroom, we love this jack-o-lantern bean bag toss.
+The small numbers (1, 2, and 3) make it perfect for early learners to keep track of their points easily.
+You can play by either taking turns and seeing who can hit the highest number, or you could even add up totals and see which group scored the highest!

 5. Pumpkin Race

-Download Pumpkin Race
+Download the free Pumpkin Race gameboard below!

 Do you have any fun games you love for fall?
 Leave a comment and let me know so I can give them a try too!

 Grab Your FREE Printables